Rotator cuff issues

 Frozen shoulder (adhesive capsulitis, stiff shoulder)

 Frozen shoulder is the more commonly used term for adhesive capsulitis or stiff shoulder.
 The soft-tissue lining of the shoulder ball-and-socket joint becomes inflamed and scarred and causes the shoulder to lose its ability to move freely above the head and to rotate away from the body.
-The exact cause of frozen shoulder is unknown, but having a shoulder injury, rotator cuff disease, thyroid problem or diabetes seem to be factors in its development.
+See more information on frozen shoulder.

 Tennis elbow and golfer's elbow

 Tennis elbow is a pain on the outer part of the elbow at the bony prominence.
 The muscles and tendons that pull the wrist backward partially start at this point and can become inflamed and cause pain.
 Golfer’s elbow is similar to tennis elbow, except that pain starts on the bony prominence on the inner part of the elbow.

 What are the symptoms of elbow arthritis?

 Common symptoms of elbow arthritis include pain, stiffness, swelling, clicking, catching and locking in the elbow joint.
 You may experience creaking and grinding sensations, which occur because the cartilage of the joint surface is worn and the bones on the two sides of the joint rub together.

 With rheumatoid arthritis, you may experience worse pain in the mornings.
 With osteoarthritis, you may experience more pain in the evening or when attempting physical activity.